IT Support & Maintenance for Both Cloud and Local Infrastructures, Part 2

 Server Room Maintenance

-If you have a local set up, as in a server in your office or work place, you want to check in on a few things.
-Are the cables labeled and tidy?
-This may seem minor but it can save you a lot of time and thus money if cables and equipment are correctly labeled when an IT tech is working on an issue.
-You also want to ensure that the server room is at cool temperature.
+If you have a local set up, as in a server in your office or workplace, you want to check in on a few things.
+Are the cables labelled and tidy?
+This may seem minor but it can save you a lot of time and thus money if cables and equipment are correctly labelled when an IT tech is working on an issue.
+You also want to ensure that the server room is at a cool temperature.
 Network equipment gives off a lot of heat and if it gets too hot in the room, the equipment could fail.

 IT Support to Power Supply's

 Typically your network equipment will be plugged into a UPS.
 A UPS will ensure that your equipment is getting the correct amount of power it needs in the event of a power loss.
-What this does is allow your equipment to shut down properly – advoiding loss of data or corruption of files.
-Most enterprise grade UPSs will allow you to check the loads and see any alters.
+What this does is allow your equipment to shut down properly – avoiding loss of data or corruption of files.
+Most enterprise-grade UPSs will allow you to check the loads and see any alters.

 Anti-Virus and Spam Maintenance

-Most corporate grade spam and anti-virus filters allow you to manage them through a console.
-It is here that you can check logs, reports, updates and ensure that there is enough licenses for your users.
+Most corporate-grade spam and anti-virus filters allow you to manage them through a console.
+It is here that you can check logs, reports, updates and ensure that there are enough licenses for your users.

-We hope this provided some insight on the importance of maintaining or IT.
+We hope this provided some insight into the importance of maintaining or IT.
 If you have any questions, please feel free to reach out.